World's Largest Buffalo

 Jamestown, North Dakota

 The World's Largest Buffalo was built in 1959 by Elmer P. Peterson, an art teacher at Jamestown College.
-He was hired by Harold Newman, a powerful local billboard man who said he wanted "to create something so, big and magnificent, that passersby would have to stop in the city."
-Well, at least they pull off of the interstate.
+He was hired by Harold Newman, a powerful local billboard man who said he wanted "to create something so big and magnificent that passersby would have to stop in the city."

-The buffalo is built of concrete, 26 feet tall, 46 feet long, and weighs 60 tons.
+Peterson built the buffalo out of concrete, 26 feet tall, 46 feet long.
+It weighs 60 tons.
 Its butt faces the Interstate, which did not arrive until several years after the buffalo.

-The Buffalo's existence inspired Henry Leuher to build a giant Hereford bull in nearby Pettibone in the 1970s.
+The buffalo inspired fellow North Dakotan Henry Leuher to build a giant Hereford bull in nearby Pettibone in the 1970s.
 Both Henry and his bull are now gone, but the buffalo remains.
-His gonads are in the same all-star category as Albert the Bull (Audubon, IA) and Babe the Blue Ox (Klamath, CA).
+His gonads are in the same all-star category as Albert the Bull (Audubon, Iowa) and Babe the Blue Ox (Klamath, California).

-Also here is the Pioneer Village and Buffalo Museum with a herd of live bison, including a rare albino, "Dakota Miracle."
+Surrounding the buffalo are the Pioneer Village and National Buffalo Museum, which has a herd of live bison, including a rare albino, "Dakota Miracle."
 Her albino mom, "White Cloud," died in 2016; the Buffalo Museum plans to have her stuffed and permanently added to its displays.
 Live buffalo roam the hillsides beyond, but keep their distance from snapshot-craving tourists.
-When we asked why, the information booth kid explains: "They're not like dogs."
+When we asked why, the information booth kid explained, "They're not like dogs."